NickDant/NickDant.github.io/_posts/2017-2-5-Week-Three.md

 #### What will I do next week?

-I have found a partner for the next project so I plane on reading the spec for Netflix and getting a good head start.
+I have found a partner for the next project so I plan on reading the spec for Netflix and getting a good head start.
 Other than that, I will keep up with the assigned readings.

 #### What's my experience of the class?